alexander-schreiner/xss-payloads/README.md

 # xss-payloads

-View payload.txt for payloads. one payload - one line
+View payload.txt for payloads. one payload - one line.
 Don't be evil.